lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 ## Step 5 - Receive the encoded asset data

-Now we can safely call the data of the address.
-The [LSP4](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) data is saved in a ERC725Y key-value store, and we need to input the right key to fetch the associated value.
+Now we can safely retrieve the metadata for the asset address.
+The [LSP4](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) metadata is saved under the ERC725Y key-value store of the digital asset.
+We need to input the correct data key to fetch the associated value.
 There are multiple [LSP4 keys](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) for different properties.

 - `LSP4TokenName`
 - `LSP4TokenSymbol`
 - `LSP4Metadata`
 - `LSP4Creators[]`

-To give a showcase, we will use the `LSP4Metadata` key to receive the associated data.
+In this guide, we will use the `LSP4Metadata` key to read the asset metadata.

 <Tabs>